 Braille Display Mirroring

 VoiceOver is the only screen reader that supports more than one braille display at a time.
 A feature called braille display mirroring lets you connect up to 32 USB braille displays simultaneously to a single Mac.
 So in a meeting or class, you can present what’s on your screen to multiple braille users at the same time — in much the same way sighted users project their screens.
 Deaf blind users can collaborate on the same computer.
 And students using braille can follow what the teacher is demonstrating.

 VoiceOver is unique because it’s not a standalone screen reader.
 It’s deeply integrated in OS X. So as developers update their apps to take advantage of the accessibility interfaces provided by Apple, their apps can start working with VoiceOver right away.

-VoiceOver in OS X includes built-in voices that speak over 30 languages: English (U.S.), English (UK), English (Australia), English (Ireland), English (Scotland), English (South Africa), English (India), Spanish (Mexico), Spanish (Spain), Spanish (Columbia), Spanish (Argentina), French (France), French (Canada), German, Italian, Japanese, Korean, Mandarin (Mainland China), Mandarin (Taiwan), Cantonese (Hong Kong), Arabic, Czech, Danish, Dutch, Finnish, Flemish (Belgium), Greek, Hindi, Hungarian, Indonesian, Norwegian, Polish, Portuguese, Portuguese (Brazil), Romanian, Russian, Slovak, Swedish, Thai and Turkish.
+VoiceOver in OS X includes built-in voices that speak over 30 languages: English (U.S.), English (UK), English (Australia), English (Ireland), English (Scotland), English (South Africa), English (India), Spanish (Mexico), Spanish (Spain), Spanish (Colombia), Spanish (Argentina), French (France), French (Canada), German, Hebrew, Italian, Japanese, Korean, Mandarin (Mainland China), Mandarin (Taiwan), Cantonese (Hong Kong), Arabic, Czech, Danish, Dutch, Finnish, Flemish (Belgium), Greek, Hindi, Hungarian, Indonesian, Norwegian, Polish, Portuguese, Portuguese (Brazil), Romanian, Russian, Slovak, Swedish, Thai and Turkish.